Dingyi-Lai/Dingyi-Lai.github.io/_posts/2025-03-01-from-Slurm-batch-workflow-to-kafka-pipline-using-python.md

 ## 2. Mapping to a Kafka Data Pipeline

-**Apache Kafka** is an open-source distributed event streaming platform for building high-throughput, low-latency data pipelines and streaming applications citeturn5search1.
+**Apache Kafka** is an open-source distributed event streaming platform for building high-throughput, low-latency data pipelines and streaming applications.
-A **streaming pipeline** “ingests data as it’s generated, buffers it in Kafka topics, and delivers it to one or more consumers” citeturn5search0.
+A **streaming pipeline** “ingests data as it’s generated, buffers it in Kafka topics, and delivers it to one or more consumers”.

 | Slurm Workflow Component                | Kafka Pipeline Component             |
 |-----------------------------------------|--------------------------------------|